 18:00 End of event and move to dinner nearby together.

-Book your tickets now (limited to 160).
+Tickets limited to 160.
 It’s the same price as 5 years ago and will cover food and venue costs for the day.
+No refunds offered.